 It’s more cost-effective

 And, last but not least, we can’t forget the clear advantage that comes to budget as sleeping and eating costs will be massively reduced compared with other kinds of travel.
+You have a great budgeting example on this West Portugal van trip article.

 Will make you avoid having to constantly pack